The which, type, and readlink Linux commands

 /usr/bin/ls

-to split it into separate lines for improved readability.
+/bin/lsTo examine the PATH variable, use tr to split it into separate lines for better readability:

 $ echo $PATH